 - Caffeinated drinks and chocolate—such items include a substance called methylxanthine.
 This can lead to diarrhea, vomiting, and heart problems, among other alarming symptoms.

 - Alcohol or raw dough—don’t share your glass of red wine with your cat or raw cookie dough.
 It can cause similar effects to chocolate and caffeinated drinks.

 - Milk and other dairy products—this can lead to stomach problems such as diarrhea, so it’s best avoided.
 Although, some cats tolerate it just fine.

 - Grapes and raisins—only a small amount can lead to kidney failure.
 Needless to say, avoid these at all costs.

 Making cat food

 Now it’s time to get cooking.
-Below, we’ve gathered a few recipes we’re sure your fur baby will enjoy.
+Below, we’ve gathered a few recipes we’re sure your cat will enjoy.

 If you’re wondering how to make homemade wet cat food, poultry is a great protein to work with, and kitties love it!
 You can make both raw or cooked—we’ve included recipes for both—and you can substitute the type of bird as desired.

 - 4.5 pounds of chicken thighs, including meat bones, fat, and skin (for now).